rocky-linux/sig-core-toolkit/README.md

 * analyze -> Analysis utilities (such as download stats)
 * chat -> mattermost related utilities
 * func -> (mostly defunct) testing scripts and tools to test base functionality
-* iso -> ISO, Compose, and Sync related utilities, primarily for Rocky Linux 9+
+* iso -> Contains `empanadas`, which provides ISO, Compose, and Sync related utilities.
-* live -> Live image related utilities
 * mangle -> Manglers and other misc stuff
 * sync -> Sync tools, primarily for Rocky Linux 8 and will eventually be deprecated